hrydgard/ppsspp-site/docs/faq.md

 The bug has been reported to Google, still no fix: [issue report](https://issuetracker.google.com/issues/163120692?pli=1)

+## What's the use for the second analog stick?

+No variant of the PSP itself ever had a second analog stick, but there are patches for a few games that allow it to be used for camera control.
+This is not something that can be done generically, of course.

+Also, there are a few "HD Version" PSP remasters that were released on the PS3 by including a PSP emulator made by Sony.
+These can inherently use the second stick.
+There are 4 of these games, all Japanese:

+* MONSTER HUNTER PORTABLE 3rd HD Ver.
+* K-ON Houkago Live HD Ver.
+* Shin Sangoku Musou Multi Raid 2 HD Ver.
+* Eiyuu Densetsu Sora no Kiseki (3 editions: FC Kai, SC Kai, 3rd Kai) HD Edition.

 ## Can I play adhoc multiplayer locally with two instances of PPSSPP?

 Yes, although it's not a super smooth experience.
 Follow this: